 In a negative sense, the shadow could be the outlaw archetype itself, given that it can manifest in ways that initially demand change but yearns for destruction.

-Such phenomenon is very common as people who are in despair try to yearn for change in a negative way – one that directs to pointless conflict.
+Such a phenomenon is very common as people who are in despair try to yearn for a change in a negative way – one that directs to pointless conflict.

-In the same way, we can see the similar trait in people rallying in the streets.
+In the same way, we can see a similar trait in people rallying in the streets.
 Sometimes, most of them are simply individuals who keep on complaining about the same things.

 But at the end of the day, they are unable to change themselves.